 Disseminated intravascular coagulation, Evans syndrome, catastrophic antiphospholipid syndrome, bacterial sepsis, hemolytic-uremic syndrome, and other microangiopathies.

-1. Plasmapheresis (plasma exchange) of 1 to 1.5 total plasma volume per day (the most effective treatment).
+1. Therapeutic plasma exchange (TPE, or plasmapheresis) of 1 to 1.5 total plasma volume per day using donor plasma as the replacement fluid (the most effective treatment).
 Continue plasmapheresis until the resolution of neurologic symptoms and normalization of platelet counts and LDH levels.
 If plasma exchange is not immediately available, a plasma infusion (25-30 mL/kg of frozen plasma per day) can be used as a temporizing measure.
-Because plasma infusion is poorly tolerated, due to fluid overload, plasma exchange is preferred.
+Because plasma infusion may cause fluid overload, plasma exchange is preferred.

-2. Rituximab 375 mg/m2 once weekly for 4 to 8 weeks, particularly in patients not responding to plasmapheresis or glucocorticoids, or with relapse.
-Rituximab is being used with increasing frequency in newly presenting patients, as it may facilitate recovery and reduce the risk of relapse.
+3. Rituximab 375 mg/m2 once weekly for 4 to 8 weeks, particularly in patients not responding to plasmapheresis or glucocorticoids, or with relapse.
+Rituximab should be considered in newly presenting patients, as it may facilitate recovery and reduce the risk of relapse.

-6. Platelet concentrates are administered only in patients with life-threatening hemorrhages.
+8. Platelet concentrates should be reserved only for patients with life-threatening hemorrhages.

 Mortality rates are 90% in untreated patients and 10% to 20% in patients treated with plasma exchange.
 TTP relapses in 30% of patients, and in half of these cases relapse occurs within 2 months of the first episode.
 Rituximab therapy may reduce the rate of relapse.